shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   )
 ```

-In fact, we can do the same for the size and the transparency of the stars, i.e., either sample values from a predefined set (e.g., random sizes) or let it correlate with some feature (e.g., transparency proportional to the radius).
+In fact, we can do the randomize other attributes of the stars as well, i.e., either by sampling values from a predefined set (e.g., random sizes of the stars) or letting it correlate with some feature (e.g., transparency should be proportional to the radius from the center).
 Adding multiple layers of halo effect also helps with introducing the illusion of a vibrant galaxy.

 ```r
 ggplot(sprial_arms, aes(x = x, y = y)) +